 Irons for heat transfers are a great way to start making t-shirts.

 Iron on transfers are a great way to start designing and making your own t-shirts.
-It’s easy, cheap, and effective.
-Give it a go today!

-Iron On Heat Transfer Vinyl (HTV)
+Iron On Vinyl (HTV)

 Inkjet transfers are another type of t-shirt transfer you can make with your home printer and iron.
 This way you can print out your favorite photos, images and designs onto transfer paper, and then apply them to your t-shirts, tote bags, or whatever else!